elixirhub/human-data-beacon/README.md

     ```

 ## Load the data

+Note: This part is slightly changed for the new multi-species Plant Beacon.

 1. Download the [script](elixir_beacon/src/main/resources/META-INF/vcf_parser.sh) to parse VCF files and give it executable rights:
     ```
     chmod +x vcf_parser.sh